-9. Amit Fatnani ("Amit" or "Plaintiff"), an individual who is a resident of the State of California, hereby files this Amended Class Action Complaint against Defendants:
+- 9. Amit Fatnani ("Amit"), an individual who is a resident of the State of California, and Srinivas Guruzu ("Srinivas"), an individual who is a resident of the State of Texas, together ("Plaintiffs"), hereby file this Third Amended Class Action Complaint against Defendants: - i.

-- i.
 Columbia Banking System, Inc. as successor to Umpqua Holdings Corporation ("Umpqua"), a financial services company whose principal place of business is 445 SE Main, Roseburg, OR 97470. - ii.
-InterTrust Group BV ("Intertrust Group"), a financial services company whose principal place of business is 200 Prins Bernhardplein Amsterdam, Netherlands, 1097 JB and its subsidiary, InterTrust Corporate and Fund Services, LLC ("InterTrust Services," and together with InterTrust Group, "InterTrust"), whose principal place of business is 80 Cottontail Lane, Suite 430 Somerset, NJ 08873. - iii.
-JPMorgan Chase Bank, N.A, dba JPMorgan Chase Bank ("JPMC"), a financial services company whose principal place of business is at 270 Park Ave 31st Floor, New York, NY 10017. - iv.
-KeyBank National Association ("KeyBank"), a financial services company whose principal place of business is 127 Public Sq, Cleveland, OH 44114. - v.
-Evolve Bank and Trust ("Evolve"), a financial services company whose principal place of business is 6070 Poplar Avenue, Suite 200, Memphis, TN 38119. - vi.
-Mercury Technologies, Inc. ("Mercury"), a financial technology company whose principal place of
+JPMorgan Chase Bank, N.A, dba JPMorgan Chase Bank ("JPMC"), a financial services company whose principal place of business is at 270 Park Ave 31st Floor, New York, NY 10017.

+- iii.
+KeyBank National Association ("KeyBank"), a financial services company whose principal place of business is 127 Public Sq., Cleveland, OH 44114. - iv.
+Evolve Bank and Trust ("Evolve"), a financial services company whose principal place of business is 6070 Poplar Avenue, Suite 200, Memphis, TN 38119. - w.
+Mercury Technologies, Inc. ("Mercury"), a financial technology company whose principal place of business is 81 Langton Street, Unit 4, San Francisco, CA 94103.
-- vii. place of business is 300 Fifth Avenue Pittsburgh, business is 81 Langton Street, Unit 4, San Francisco, CA, 94103. - viii.
-PNC Financial Services Group, Inc., dba PNC Bank ("PNC"), a financial services company whose principal PA, and 15222.

-Umpqua, JPMC, PNC, KeyBank, Evolve and Mercury are sometimes referred to collectively as "Defendant Banks".
-Plaintiff now alleges on personal knowledge, investigation of his counsel, and information and belief as follows:
+Collectively, Umpqua, JPMC, KeyBank, Evolve, and Mercury are sometimes referred to as "Defendants."
+Umpqua, JPMC, and KeyBank are sometimes collectively referred to as "Defendant Banks."
+Plaintiffs now allege on personal knowledge, investigation of their counsel, and information and belief as follows: